 After disputing something on your credit report, the creditor has 30-days to prove that what you’re saying is false.

 I had four disputes that went wrong, resulting in four of these ugly notations on my credit report and more damage.

 How to Have Excellent Credit, Lesson #6: Dispute & Remove Derogatory & Inaccurate Information

 In some circumstances, creditors will ignore a dispute because it’s not worth their time to put together the necessary documentation to prove the legitimacy of a debt.
 If ignored, the credit reporting agencies will remove the debt from the consumer’s credit report.

-In many cases, a debt collection company won’t be able to validate a debt because they don’t have the required documentation and accurate information on file to do so.
+In many cases, a debt collection company won’t validate a debt because they don’t have the required documentation and accurate information on file to do so.

 Credit card companies will put a disclosure on the bill of sale when selling debt that specifically states, “records may be missing and inaccurate.”
 Debt collection companies are willing to take that chance when buying debt, knowing how unlikely it is for the consumer to dispute it.

 Noach Dear, a civil court judge in Brooklyn who sees hundreds of credit card lawsuits each day, said that “it could be up to 90% of all credit card lawsuits are flawed, and specifically, they’re flawed because the credit card companies can’t prove the consumers owe the debt.”

-Before I continue with my story, let me provide a few of the technical details about disputing a debt.
+Before I continue with my story, let me provide a few technical details about disputing a debt.

 Just because you’re disputing a debt doesn’t mean that you’re saying the account was never yours.